 OASIS NC was created based on the belief that children with autism should be able to learn and play in a nurturing environment where their unique personalities are celebrated and their differences are appreciated.
 OASIS NC is a place where children with autism will experience friendship, recreation, and personal growth.

-The greatest goal in establishing OASIS NC was to create an environment of acceptance and celebration of individual differences.
-Our students come to us with sadly similar stories of bullying, exclusion, and overwhelming low achievement in their previous and current school placements.
+The greatest goal in establishing OASIS NC was to create a safe environment full of acceptance of individual differences.
+Sadly, our students come to us with similar stories of bullying, exclusion, and overwhelming low achievement in their previous and current school placements.
 These students are so accustomed to feeling unimportant, unworthy, and misunderstood.
 They are used to being judged by their weaknesses, rather than by their strengths.
 OASIS NC is successfully turning this around!
-They are becoming confident individuals who realize their value and believe in their successful futures.
+Over time, our students become confident individuals who realize their value and believe in their successful futures.

 To become a center for students in grades K-12 that prepares students to obtain meaningful employment, independent living, and happy, healthy lives!

-During their summer break, the founders of OASIS NC operated a pilot summer program.
+During their summer break later that year, the founders of OASIS NC operated a pilot summer program out of Erika’s home.
 Despite the limited space, seven children with autism were able to attend.
 Over the course of six weeks, they learned valuable social-communication skills, made friends, increased their communication, and were better prepared for school in the fall.
-A mother of one of the children in attendance reported that her son engaged in more frequent verbal interactions after he began attending OASIS NC’s summer camp and many other parents commented about how much they learned just by viewing photos of interventions on Facebook!
+A mother of one of the children in attendance reported that her son engaged in more frequent verbal interactions after he began attending OASIS NC’s summer camp and many other parents commented about how much they learned just by viewing photos of the teaching strategies on Facebook!
 OASIS NC was excited to receive its 501c3 status in August.

-In the fall of 2011, OASIS NC organized a number of successful fundraisers, including volleyball and golf tournaments, Strictly Business events, Eat Wings to Raise Funds, and a bowling night, to help raise start up funds and autism awareness.
+After the pilot program had concluded, OASIS NC organized a number of successful fundraisers, including volleyball and golf tournaments, Strictly Business events, Eat Wings to Raise Funds, and a bowling night, to help raise start up funds and autism awareness.
 Thanks to the support and generous donations from the local and surrounding communities, OASIS NC was able to open its doors on November 1st.
-Although the Social Learning Program was the initial purpose of OASIS NC, other needs quickly became apparent.
+The afterschool Social Learning Program was the first program at OASIS NC, but not long after, other needs became apparent.
 STEM Club and Summer Camp were officially added to the list of programs entering 2012.

 OASIS NC in the News!